garden-io/garden/docs/reference/providers/kubernetes.md

             # empty,
             # otherwise just a regular string.
             value:

+        # Specify annotations to apply to the garden-util Pod and Deployment.
+        annotations:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: